TABLE OF CONTENTS

 High School Students

-If a high school student continues at MTECH after their high school class graduation (whether or not the student graduated), tuition will be charged for any hours of coursework remaining.
-As graduation approaches, students with remaining hours to complete will be given a balance of
+If a high school student continues at MTECH after they or their high school class graduates, tuition will be charged for any coursework remaining.
+As graduation approaches, students with remaining hours to complete will be given a balance of tuition due that they must pay in order to remain in the course/program and complete their certificate.

 Higher Education Pathways